spottsdd/katacoda-scenarios/service-focused-observability/step3.md

 end
 ```

-We set `DD_TRACE_SAMPLE_RATE` to be `1.0` for both our Rails auto instrumentation, and the `http` instrumentation.

-This allows us to use Tracing without Limits™ for Trace Search and Analytics from within Datadog.

-By default, the Datadog Ruby APM trace library will ship traces to `localhost`, over port 8126.
-Because we're running within a `docker-compose`, we'll need to set an environment variable, `DD_AGENT_HOST`, for our Ruby trace library to know to ship to the Agent container instead.

-With this, our Ruby application is instrumented.
-We're also able to continue traces downstream, utilizing Distributed Traces.

 ## Shipping Logs Correlated with Traces

 To ship logs to Datadog, we've got to ensure they're converted to JSON format.
 This allows for filtering by specific parameters within Datadog.